shogunxam/dualmonitortool/README.txt

 DualSnap
 --------

-This is a small tool that when started resides in the System Tray.
-It allows you to assign a hotkey which when pressed will capture the image on the primary screen and (optionally) display it on the secondary screen.
+This allows you to assign a hotkey which when pressed will capture the image on the primary screen and (optionally) display it on the secondary screen.